floookay/barnacle/readme.md

 ## acknowledgements

-Huge thank you to ebastler and MarvFPV for the awesome [marbastlib](https://github.com/ebastler/marbastlib) library for KiCAD.
+Huge thank you to ebastler and MarvFPV for the awesome [marbastlib](https://github.com/ebastler/marbastlib) library for KiCAD as well as the ClackTales community for their support.

 Thanks for reading and feel free to reach out to me or create PRs if you have any questions or things to improve upon.